stefs92/Bengali-AI/Final_Blog_Post.md

 [1] Implementation of the Residual Block at https://github.com/relh/keras-residual-unit/blob/master/residual.py

 [2] Keras references were consulted extensively and for help locating simple python commands, StackExchange

+[3] The inspiration for starting model was taken from Geron's companion notebook